 Connected with Peirce’s anti-foundationalism is his insistence on the fallibility of particular achievements in science.
 Although the scientific method will eventually converge to something as a limit, nevertheless at any temporal point in the process of scientific inquiry we are only at a provisional stage of it and cannot ascertain how far off we may be from the limit to which we are somehow converging.
 This insistence on the fallibilism of human inquiry is connected with several other important themes of Peirce’s philosophy.
 His evolutionism has already been discussed: fallibilism is obviously connected with the fact that science is not shooting at a fixed target but rather one that is always moving.
 What Peirce calls his “tychism,” which is his anti-deterministic insistence that there is objective chance in the world, is also intimately connected to his fallibilism.
 (Tychism will be discussed below.)
 Despite Peirce’s insistence on fallibilism, he is far from being an epistemological pessimist or sceptic: indeed, he is quite the opposite.
 He tends to hold that every genuine question (that is, every question whose possible answers have empirical content) can be answered in principle, or at least should not be assumed to be unanswerable.
 For this reason, one his most important dicta, which he called his first principle of reason, is “Do not block the way of inquiry!”

 For Peirce, as we saw, the scientific method involves three phases or stages: abduction (making conjectures or creating hypotheses), deduction (inferring what should be the case if the hypotheses are the case), and induction (the testing of hypotheses).
 The process of going through the stages should also be carried out with concern for the economy of research.
-Peirce's understanding of scientific method, then, is not very different from the standard idea of scientific method (which, indeed, perhaps itself derived historically from the ideas of William Whewell and Peirce) as being the method of constructing hypotheses, deriving consequences from these hypotheses, and then experimentally testing these hypotheses (guided always by the economics of research).
+Peirce’s understanding of scientific method, then, is not very different from today’s idea of scientific method which, seems to have been derived historically both from William Whewell and Peirce (see Niiniluoto 1984, 18; Ambrosio 2016; and Wagenmakers, Dutilh, & Sarafoglou 2018, 423).
+Today’s understanding sees the scientific method as the method of constructing hypotheses, deriving consequences from these hypotheses, and then experimentally testing these hypotheses (guided always by the economics of research).
 Also, as was said above, Peirce increasingly came to understand his three types of logical inference as being phases or stages of the scientific method.
 For example, as Peirce came to extend and generalize his notion of abduction, abduction became defined as inference to and provisional acceptance of an explanatory hypothesis for the purpose of testing it.
 Abduction is not always inference to the best explanation, but it is always inference to some explanation or at least to something that clarifies or makes routine some information that has previously been “surprising,” in the sense that we would not have routinely expected it, given our then-current state of knowledge.
 Deduction came to mean for Peirce the drawing of conclusions as to what observable phenomena should be expected if the hypothesis is correct.
 Induction came for him to mean the entire process of experimentation and interpretation performed in the service of hypothesis testing.

 A few further comments are perhaps in order in connection with Peirce’s idea of the economy (or: the economics) of research.
 Concern for the economy of research is a crucial and ineliminable part of Peirce’s idea of the scientific method.
 He understood that science is essentially a human and social enterprise and that it always operates in some given historical, social, and economic context.
 In such a context some problems are crucial and paramount and must be attended-to immediately, while other problems are trivial or frivolous or at least can be put off until later.
 He understood that in the real context of science some experiments may be vitally important while others may be insignificant.
 Peirce also understood that the economic resources of the scientist (time, money, ability to exert effort, etc.) are always scarce, even though all the while the “great ocean of truth,” which lies undiscovered before us, is infinite.
 All resources for carrying out research, such as personnel, person-hours, and apparatus, are quite costly; accordingly, it is wasteful, indeed irrational, to squander them.
 Peirce proposed, therefore, that careful consideration be paid to the problem of how to obtain the biggest epistemological “bang for the buck.”
 In effect, the economics of research is a cost/benefit analysis in connection with states of knowledge.
 Although this idea has been insufficiently explored by Peirce scholars, Peirce himself regarded it as central to the scientific method and to the idea of rational behavior.
 It is connected with what he called “speculative rhetoric” or “methodeutic” (which will be discussed below).